Upcoming Events

 Continuing our special interest discussion series on-line…

-Cultural perspectives of Bhutan: Murals, led by Zara Fleming
+Cultural perspectives of Bhutan: Murals, introduced by Zara Fleming

-Zara Fleming will continue her exploration of symbolism in Bhutan by discussing murals.
+Zara Fleming will continue her exploration of symbolism in Bhutan by leading a discussion on murals.

 But one also finds murals such as the Four Friends, the Old Man of Long Life and Training the Mind.
 We will explore this infinite variety of symbolic subject matter and their many layers of meaning.